MatteoSchiavinato/metagen_taxonomy/README.md

 Inside the `bracken` subdirectory, there will be one folder for each sample.
 Each of these sample folders will contain seven other directories: S, G, F, C, O, P, D. These stand for species, genus, family, class, order, phylum, domain.
 The abundance re-estimation is performed at each of these levels, so you can choose what level you prefer to consider for your analysis later on.

+Using the `--genus_only` option, the workflow will perform a kraken2+bracken analysis only at the genus level which is the most common option.
+Otherwise, it will perform an analysis at any taxonomic rank (S,G,F,C,O,P,D).

 ##### Relative abundance

-The files contained inside `rel_abundance` will be **relative abundance** plots (both in svg and png) based on the top 10 most represented taxa.
-There will be one plot for each taxonomic level (S,G,F,C,O,P,D).
-The associated relative abundance values are contained in the `*.rel_abundance.*` tables.
+The files contained inside `rel_abundance` will be **relative abundance** tables (`*.rel_abundance.*`) containing the relative abundance values.
 The raw counts from which the relative abundance was estimated are also contained, in files that carry the keyword `*.counts.*`.

 ##### Alpha and beta diversity

 The files inside `diversity` represents **diversity** tables.
 Each table represents a diversity analysis performed at a different taxonomic level (S,G,F,C,O,P,D).
 The diversity scores are obtined from the `*.counts.*` tables found inside the `rel_abundance` directory.
 The diversity analysis performed includes alpha diversity (richness, evenness) and beta diversity (dissimilarity).
 The evenness values depend on the setting chosen with `--evenness`.
 The setting influences the type of calculation performed, see R documentation for details.
 The same applies to the `--dissimilarity` option.
 Default settings are `--evenness shannon` and `--dissimilarity bray`, which are commonly employed in metagenomic workflows.

+Using the `--skip_diversity`  option, the tool will only perform a kraken2+bracken analysis without performing any diversity analysis.
+This could reduce computational times but returns incomplete results.